We’re excited to announce the developer preview of Couchbase Server cluster on Red Hat OpenShift Enterprise which is based on Kubernetes.

 Containers echo the industry trend towards Microservice architecture, which implements applications as a series of small, self-contained, loosely coupled software components.
-Couchbase, with it’s revolutionary multidimensional scaling architecture allows you to treat your database workloads in the same way.
+Couchbase Server, with it’s revolutionary multidimensional scaling architecture allows you to treat your database workloads in the same way.
 With multidimensional scaling (MDS) the database workload is broken into self-contained, loosely coupled software components such as data, index, query, search and (in-future) analytics services.

 - Data Service – handles core data management operations.

 - Index Service – efficiently maintains indexes for fast query execution.